okami-satoshi/plantuml-experiment/.github/PULL_REQUEST_TEMPLATE.md

+---
+name: aaaa template
+about: 'Use this template to streamline information you track about large projects and user stories. '
+title: ''
+labels: epic
+assignees: after12am
+reviewers: after12am

+---

 THIS PROJECT IS IN MAINTENANCE MODE.
 We accept pull-requests for Bug Fixes **ONLY**.
 NO NEW FEATURES ACCEPTED!

 <!--- Provide a general summary of your changes in the Title above -->